snowant (2) - Carwoola, AUSTRALIA - JAN 31, 2011 does not count

 Pours pale amber with thick creamy off-white head and foamy lacing.
 Predominately notes of spruce or pine.
 Balanced taste a bit on the bitter side, but not overly so.
 Crisp and pleasant drinking. tennessejed420 (940) - Denver, Colorado, USA - SEP 22, 2010

 Beer of the month selection.
 Stands out compared to some of the other average Pale ales that BOTM sent.
 Tasty.
-Serving: Bottle alexsdad06 (10278) - Cincinnati, Ohio, USA - JUL 17, 2010
+Serving: Bottle alexsdad06 (10803) - West Chester, Ohio, USA - JUL 17, 2010

 Draft sample at BBQ, Brews and Blues.
 Pours a slightly hazy amber color with a large fluffy white head.
 The aroma is pale malt, floral, hints of caramel, light citrus and grassy.
 The flavor is similar; moderate sweetness, pale malt, light citrus, grassy with nice balance.
 Medium bodied, decent.